alberthrc/ALBERTHRC/README.md

   <a href="#"> Portfolio </a>
 <p>

 I am a web developer, I work as a Frontend.
-I like to creating amazing pages.
+I love the outcome of the websites that i´ve created.
 I am constantly creating, learning, reading and exercising, I code in Javascript, HTML, Css and some PHP, with which I create custom themes for clients using the WordPress web tool.

 -------